MajedAshmela/security-tool/README.md

 - 🎓 Bachelor of IT – Networks
 - 📜 CCNA & CCNP Certified
 - 🐧 Linux – Red Hat System Administration
-- 🛡️ Built a mini SOC environment using MCP as a graduation project

 ## 🎯 My Goal
 Becoming a professional **Cybersecurity Engineer**